Locations:

 What are the symptoms of CNS lymphoma?

-Symptoms depend on where your tumor is located.
-A tumor is a mass of cancer cells.
-For instance, CNS lymphoma likely won’t cause symptoms if the tumor’s located in the membrane covering your brain and spinal cord (meninges).
-In contrast, a tumor near one or both eyes often causes vision changes.
+Symptoms depend on where the tumor is located.
+For instance, CNS lymphoma may not cause symptoms if it’s in the membrane covering your brain and spinal cord (meninges).
+But a tumor near your eyes often causes vision changes.
 If the mass occurs near the area of your brain that controls movement, you could have weakness or coordination changes.

 Advertisement